Though we might wish otherwise, progress often starts small and takes time.

 One of the goals behind Sikkim’s Organic Festival in January was to spread the message of organic movement to other states.

 The prime minister encouraged other states in India to follow Sikkim’s example.
 He invited them to try organic farming and see what happens.

 “If the experiment succeeds,” he said.
 “Farmers in other places will follow it on their own.
 Farmers may not be influenced by any amount of lectures by scientists…For them, seeing is believing.”

 Indian states, including Kerala, Mizoram, and Arunachal Pradesh are already working towards becoming organic.
-And in a country where pesticides are still in use that have been banned in more than 67 countries, any increase in organic farming will make a positive difference.
+And in a country where pesticides that have been banned in more than 67 countries are still in use, any increase in organic farming will make a positive difference.